admiral9200/threedView/README.md

 export default App;
 ```
-In the interactive demo below, try changing the code and see how it affects the output.
+In the interactive demo below, try changing the props and see how it affects the storybook output.

 [<img src="https://iconape.com/wp-content/files/qa/371510/svg/371510.svg" width="40"/>](https://lastcode802.github.io/threedview/)